 F Major Scale

-Below is a written F Major scale, in two octaves, with the necessary fingers included under each note.
+Below is the F major scale, two octaves, with the fingering under each note.
+Go have fun with it!

 Famous F Major Song Examples